Entry Level Field Deputy - 2 positions available

 Prepares material to present to training sessions for Deputy or other persons as required including schools, businesses, private citizen groups, etc.

 Investigates and inspects persons or businesses for compliance with County ordinance requiring licenses.

 Supervises and directs dispatch and correction personnel in the absence of a Sergeant, or higher-ranking Deputy.

 Performs all of the duties of the Corrections Service Deputy in his/her absence as described in the Corrections Service Deputy job description.

 Written and physical ability testing for entry level field deptuy is done on a continuous basis through Public Safety Testing, go to www.publicsafetytesting.com for testing schedule.
 After completing the written and physical ability test with Public Safety Testing entry level applicants scores will come directly to Chelan County Civil Service Chief Examiner for review.
-Must be aware of automatic disqualifiers: https://www.co.chelan.wa.us/files/human-resources/New%20CHELAN%20APP%20Aug%2006%202019.pdf, Civil Service Supplemental Application and Personal History Statement prior to being consider for employment with Chelan County Sheriff's Department.
+Must be aware of automatic disqualifiers: https://www.co.chelan.wa.us/files/human-resources/CCSO%20Disqualifiers%202020%20(2).pdf prior to being consider for employment with Chelan County Sheriff's Department.

 - Submit application materials to Civil Service Examiner, Kami Rosser via email to Civil Service Examiner or mail to: